ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain showers between 1am and 4am, then a chance of showers and thunderstorms.
+         <h3>Tonight</h3>Patchy fog between 1am and 3am, then patchy fog and a slight chance of showers and thunderstorms.
 Mostly cloudy, with a low
          around 68.
-West northwest wind around 2 mph.
-Chance of precipitation is 30%.<br></div>
+West southwest wind around 1 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely between 7am and 1pm, then showers
+         <h3>Friday</h3>Patchy fog and a slight chance of showers and thunderstorms before 7am, then patchy fog and a chance of showers and thunderstorms
-         and thunderstorms between 1pm and 2pm, then showers and thunderstorms between 2pm and 4pm, then showers and thunderstorms likely.
+         between 7am and 10am, then showers and thunderstorms between 10am and 4pm, then showers and thunderstorms likely.
 Mostly cloudy.
          High near 78, with temperatures falling to around 76 in the afternoon.
 Southwest wind 2 to 6 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>Showers and thunderstorms likely before 4am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
+         <h3>Friday Night</h3>Showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 10pm, then patchy fog and
-         65. North wind 2 to 6 mph.
-Chance of precipitation is 70%.<br></div>
+         a chance of showers and thunderstorms.
+Mostly cloudy, with a low around 65.
+North wind 2 to 6 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Showers and thunderstorms likely.
+         <h3>Saturday</h3>Patchy fog and showers and thunderstorms likely.
 Mostly cloudy, with a high near 79.
 South southeast wind 2 to 7 mph.
-Chance of precipitation
+Chance
-         is 70%.<br></div>
+         of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">